Catching A Quick Salmon

 Silencing The Salmon Fishing Critics

 This topic I could truly right a huge book on and so many times I've seen anglers or have personally demonstrated to the 'nae sayers' the presence of salmon that they were convinced weren't present.
-One incident at the Upper Kinnaird salmon beat hut where 2 Scandinavian fishers were bleating on about how the prevailing low cold water conditions were a waste of time as my long standing pal & expert Perthshire joiner Kevin McKay (William McNaughton joiners) slipped out of the hut and with his 3rd cast hooked and landed a perfect Spring fish to their astonishment!
+One incident at the Upper Kinnaird salmon beat hut where 2 Scandinavian fishers were bleating on about how the prevailing low cold water conditions were a waste of time as my long standing pal & expert Perthshire joiner Kevin McKay (William McNaughton joiners in Forfar) slipped out of the hut and with his 3rd cast hooked and landed a perfect Spring fish to their astonishment!
 I also recall a busy late Spring day on the same beat where a disgruntled fishing guest literally 'lobbed' his fly rod at me as we disembarked from the boat saying 'show me what you can do!'
 A dozen casts later I offered him his buckling fly rod back which he refused!
-He didn't know though that I had intentionally herded some Spring fish up to the Daffodil Lie (a natural shallow ridge stopper) below the Upper Kinnaird hut with the boat engine while commuting the anglers up from the bottom of the beat and before he even offered me his rod I already knew they'd very likely be a fish there for the taking.
+He didn't know though that I had intentionally herded some Spring fish up into the Daffodil Lie (a natural shallow ridge stopper) below the Upper Kinnaird hut with the revs of the boat engine while commuting the anglers up from the bottom of the beat and before he even offered me his rod I already knew they'd very likely be some newly arrived fish in there for the taking.